galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 >    > ### {% icon comment %} Comment
 >    > When should we regress out the effects of the cell cycle?
->    >  Cell cycle regression can be particularly important if we are planning to do trajectory analysis down the line or if we have a dataset that is very strongly influenced by the cell cycle.
+>    >  Cell cycle regression can be particularly important if we are planning to do trajectory analysis down the line or if we have a dataset that is very strongly influenced by the cell cycle {% cite Luecken2019 %}.
 However, it isn't always appropriate to remove the effects of the cell cycle genes - sometimes it can be useful for distinguishing between dividing and non-dividing cell types.
 When you are analysing your own data, you might need to try it both ways to determine if the cell cycle genes are helpful or not.
 You could also check whether the cell cycle genes are among the top scoring genes expressed by your cell clusters.
 >    {: .comment}

 > ### {% icon hands_on %} Hands-on: Score the cell cycle genes